skinnerjc/inspect_proxmox_sandbox/README.md

                 # ... snip ...
                 is_sandbox = False
             ),
+            # If you have more than one VNet, assign the VM to the VNet via vnet_alias
+            VmConfig(
+                # ... snip ...
+                vnet_alias = "my special vnet"
+            ),
         ),
         # You will need a separate SDN per sample, or the VMs will be able to see each other
         # IP ranges *must* be distinct, unfortunately.